Approximating amoebas and coamoebas by sums of squares: Approximations based on the real Nullstellensatz

 if and only if $f \text{ is a sum of squares in } \R[X]/I$. \end{fact} Any two of these equivalent conditions in Fact~\ref{fa:sosquotientring} is a certificate for the nonnegativity of $f$ on the variety $I$.

 Before stating a coamoeba version, we note the following normalization properties.
-Whenever it is needed for amoebas, we can assume that $\lambda$ is the all-1-vector $\mathbf{1}$.
-Similarly, for amoebas we can assume that all components of the point under investigation has phase~0.
+Whenever it is needed for amoebas, we can assume that the point $\lambda$ in the amoeba membership problem is the all-1-vector $\mathbf{1} \in \R^n$.
+Similarly, for the coamoeba membership problem we can assume that the investigated point is the origin $0 \in \T^n$.

 \begin{lemma} Let $I = \langle f_1, \ldots, f_r \rangle$. \begin{enumerate} \item A point $(\lambda_1, \ldots, \lambda_n) \in (0,\infty)^n$ is contained in $\mathcal{U}_I$ if and only if $\mathbf{1} \in \mathcal{U}_{\langle g_1, \ldots, g_r \rangle}$, where